MuhammadShoaibKalim/React-Interview/React Interview.md

 =============================================
-# Leve : 01

-# React Interview Questions and Answers
+# 120+ React Interview Questions and Answers to Get Hired in 2024

-This README file contains a comprehensive set of interview questions and answers covering ReactJS concepts across different levels, from basic to expert.
-Each question is provided with detailed explanations and examples to help you understand and prepare for React interviews.
+This document contains comprehensive React interview questions, structured into different levels - Basic, Intermediate, and Expert - along with over 52 additional questions covering various important topics in React.
+Each question is provided with detailed explanations and examples to help you prepare thoroughly for your React interviews.

 ## **Level 1: Basic Questions**

 1. **What is ReactJS and How does it Work?**
-   - **ReactJS** is a JavaScript library used for building user interfaces, primarily for single-page applications.
-It allows developers to create reusable UI components, each managing its own state.
-React works by maintaining a virtual DOM, which represents the actual DOM.
-When changes are made to the state, React updates the virtual DOM, compares it to the real DOM, and only updates the parts that have changed (reconciliation).
+   - ReactJS is a JavaScript library used for building user interfaces, primarily for single-page applications.
+React works by creating a virtual DOM, which is a lightweight copy of the actual DOM.
+When a state changes, React updates the virtual DOM, compares it to the real DOM (reconciliation), and only updates the changed parts, leading to high performance.
-   - **How it works**: React components return JSX, which is then transformed into JavaScript calls to create DOM elements.
    ```js
    function Welcome(props) {
      return <h1>Hello, {props.name}</h1>;